TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-requesttimeout.md

 The application should check for the return value and handle the timeout.
 All server-side execution must check for the return value "isAccepted" and handle based on the return value.

 The best practice for any bulk operation using server-side programming is to implement batching using top 100 or 1000.
-The server-side call  should be returned as soon the batch limit are reached.
+The server-side call  should be returned as soon the batch limits reached.
 The client application can then call the server-side code again in a loop to complete the bulk process.

 Please proceed to create the support ticket if you are getting timeout other than the above scenario.